SalomonisLab/LabProtocols/master/BMI-cluster/installingLibraries.md

 no
 ```

-3.activate python environment just created which is called python3
+4. Activate python environment just created which is called python3
 ```bash
 conda activate python3
 ```